This post may contain affiliate links. Read my whole disclosure here.

 – From time to time, you will need to update the boxes.
 The child will not use some of the toys (for example the easy puzzles he used some months ago) and you need to remove them from the boxes.

 Also, if the child receives new toys in the meantime you will need to divide them into all the boxes to make sure that each box is engaging and fun.
 The best time to do these updates is after the moments when the child receives a lot of new toys and you feel that you need to organize them better (e.g. after the child’s birthday or after Christmas).

 How we use toy rotation

-I gathered here some pictures of the content of our boxes to give you some additional inspiration and if you have any questions about the toy rotation I would be happy to answer them!
+I gathered here some pictures of the content of our boxes to give you some additional inspiration.
+You can find them at the end of this article.
+If you have any questions about the toy rotation I would be happy to answer them!

 (The content in our boxes is meant for the daily toy rotation; when we had rotated the toys every two weeks we had more toys in each box)

 I encourage you to try this method because I’m sure you’ll see the benefits too.
 Once you have the boxes ready and you decide on a schedule for toy rotation, everything will become easier and you’ll be able to see the differences.
 Your house will be cleaner and your kids will be happier with the toys they have!

 Here is the content of two of our boxes:

 Here is the content of other two boxes: